 Garbage, Recycling, Composting

-Collection is divided into four zones.
-Where you live will indicate what day of the week your garbage is collected.
-Garbage and recycling are collected on the same day according to your collection schedule.
+Garbage collection takes place once per week.
+Collection is divided into four zones and where you live will determine what day of the week your waste is collected.

 Garbage Collection Requirements

-- Waste and large items must be placed at the curb between 5:00 am and 7:00 am on the day of collection only.
+- Place waste and large items at the curb prior to 7:00am on collection day only.

-- Garbage bags and cans must weigh less than 22.6 kilograms or 50 pounds to be collected.
+- Garbage bags and cans must weigh less than 22.6 kilograms (50 pounds) and be less than 26” x 36” to be collected.

-- Any additional bags must each have a $3 bag tag attached to be collected.
+- Any additional bags require a $3 green garbage bag tag attached to be collected.

-- Large items must have a $10 large item tag attached to be collected.
+- Large items require a $10 large item tag attached to be collected.

 - If you need an exemption from bag limits for medical reasons, send us an email.